tobymcclean/edge-inference-intro/openvino/openvino-classifying-images.md

 ### Process the Results

-After the inference engine is executed with the input image a result is produced.
-The result contains a list of classes and a confidence level for the class.
+After the inference engine is executed with the input image, a result is produced.
+This result contains a list of classes and a confidence level for the class.
 The confidence level is an indicator of how certain the model is the input image is that class.
 The class of an image is often the class with the highest confidence level.

 ```python
 res = res[out_blob]